 - live in an EU or EEA country or Switzerland - you can only get help with daily living needs

 - are a member or family member of the Armed Forces

-- be habitually resident in the UK, Ireland, Isle of Man or the Channel Islands
+- normally live in or show that you intend to settle in the UK, Ireland, the Isle of Man or the Channel Islands

 - not be subject to immigration control (unless you’re a sponsored immigrant)